Robotics-and-AI/collaborative-tasks-benchmark/README.md

 <img src="https://github.com/Collaborative-Robotics-and-AI/BuildingBenchmark/blob/main/AssembledBenchmark.png" width="800">

 ## Introduction
 Benchmarks are crucial to help robotics research advance in an efficient and standardized manner, however, the collaborative assembly field lacks a benchmark with multiple tasks of varying task complexity.
 As such, we propose the Building Benchmark (BB).
-It contains 7 distinct tasks ranging from easy to difficult assembly scenarios, each having 1 to 3 parts, providing a rich environment for the study of collaborative assembly systems.
+It contains 7 distinct tasks ranging from easy to difficult assembly scenarios, each with 1 to 3 parts, providing a rich environment for studying collaborative assembly systems.
 Its design was grounded on the following criteria:

 - Contain independent sequential assembly tasks
-- Tasks with a wide variety of sturdy and graspable 3D printable pieces
+- Tasks have a wide variety of sturdy and graspable 3D printable pieces
 - Each piece has its own distinguishable features.

 The benchmark mainly focuses on assisting in the development of collaborative systems, though it is also applicable towards